lucidrains/gigagan-pytorch/README.md

     - [x] make sure gradient accumulation works with matching aware loss
     - [x] matching awareness loss runs and is stable
     - [x] vision aided trains
+- [x] add some differentiable augmentations, proven technique from the old GAN days
+    - [x] remove any magic being done with automatic rgbs processing, and have it explicitly passed in - offer functions on the discriminator that can process real images into the right multi-scales
+    - [x] add horizontal flip for starters

 - [ ] add accelerate
     - [x] works single machine